top of page

 • Sep 24, 2025

-For nearly a century, whispers of a strange sea monster haunted the margins of cryptosological law.
-The creature became known as Trunco, a name that sounds playful, almost harmless, but behind it lies one of the strangest, most bewildering mysteries ever to wash ashore.
+For nearly a century, there has been tales of a strange sea monster that was spotted in an epic fight.
+The creature became known as Trunco.
+A name that sounds playful, almost harmless, but don't let that fool you.
+Trunco is one of the most bewildering mysteries ever to wash ashore.

-To understand how the legend of Trunko took hold, we need to return to South Africa in the 1920s.
-Here in the small seaside town of Margate, Natal drama unfolded that would leave monster hunters and skeptics arguing for decades.
-And at the center of it all, a single report in the Daily Mail that sparked nearly a century of speculation.
+To understand how the legend of Trunko started we need to return to South Africa in the 1920s.
+In the small seaside town of Margate.
+Drama unfolded that would leave monster hunters and skeptics arguing for decades.
+At the center of it all.
+A single report in the Daily Mail sparked nearly a century of speculation.

-It was December 27th, 1924 when readers of the Daily Mail encountered a headline unlike any other.
-The article described a bizarre sea creature and an even stranger battle that had taken place weeks earlier.
-The account came from a man named Mr. Hugh C. Bolins of Margate who had written to the paper with his story.
+It was December 27th, 1924, when readers of the Daily Mail encountered a headline unlike any other.
+The article described a bizarre sea creature and a strange battle that had taken place weeks earlier.
+The account came from a man named Mr. Hugh C. Bolins of Margate.
+He had written to the paper with his story.

-On October 25th, 1924, Bolins claimed two whales were seen locked in combat with a massive unknown animal just over half a mile offshore, roughly 1,300 yd away.
-Using binoculars, he got a closer look.
+On October 25th, 1924, Bolins claimed two whales were seen locked in combat with something huge and unknown over half a mile offshore.
+He got a closer look with his binoculars.
 What he saw was nothing like a whale.
-Instead, he described something resembling a giant polar bear, roughly the size of an elephant.
+He described something resembling a giant polar bear, roughly the size of an elephant.
 It lunged out of the water, attacking the whales again and again.
-Its body was covered in thick snow white fur glistening under the sun.
+Its body was covered in thick white fur.
 And strangest of all, it had a long trunk-like appendage protruding from its face.

 For hours, the battle raged.
 Locals gathered on the beach, watching this spectacle play out at sea.
-Finally, the creature vanished beneath the waves.
-But this was not the last anyone saw of it.
+Eventually, the creature vanished beneath the waves.
+This wasn't the last anyone saw of it.
 Days later, the body of the monster washed up on the shore of Marget.
-Witnesses claimed it was enormous, 47 ft long with a 10-ft tail and a trunk-like snout stretching nearly 5 ft.
+Witnesses claimed it was an enormous 47 ft long with a 10-ft tail.
+It had a trunk-like snout stretching nearly 5 ft.
 It was covered head to tail in dense white fur.

-The carcass remained there for 10 days and then mysteriously it was gone.
+The corpse of this creature remained there for 10 days.
+And then it was gone.
 The Daily Mail headline captured the public imagination.
 Escape after 10 days sleep.
 It implied that the creature had not been dead at all.
 That after resting on the beach, the thing had somehow slipped back into the ocean alive.
-Some locals even claimed they saw it moving along the coast after its supposed death.
-Though interestingly, Bolins himself made no such observation.
+Some locals even claimed they saw it moving along the coast after its death.
+Bolins himself made no such observation.
 But the idea took hold.
-A monster, a survivor, a thing unknown to science.
+A monster.
+A survivor, and a thing unknown to science.
 Not everyone was convinced.

-In 1931, Charles Fort, the American writer famed for collecting oddities and unexplained phenomena, took note of the Trunko story in his book, Low.
-Fort however dismissed the account almost immediately.
+In 1931, Charles Fort, (the American writer famed for collecting oddities and unexplained phenomena) took note of the Trunko story in his book.
+Fort dismissed the account almost immediately.
 He called it a worthless yarn.
-Fort went further, writing to South African newspapers, seeking any local confirmation of the supposed creature.
-None replied.
+Fort went further, writing to South African newspapers, asking for any local confirmation of the supposed creature.
+Nobody replied.

 The silence spoke volumes to him.
 If something this large and strange had truly washed ashore, where was the evidence?

-Where were the photographs, the scientific reports, the detailed observations?
+Where were the photographs, the scientific reports, and the detailed observations?

-Instead, there was nothing but a single article built on the claims of one man retold by others who hadn't even been there.
+All that existed was a single article built on the claims of one man.
+Retold by others who hadn't even been there.
 And yet, despite his dismissal, the legend didn't fade away.
-For decades, the story of Trunko lingered on the edges of cryptosological writing, a curiosity, an unsolved oddity.
+For decades, the story of Trunko lingered on the edges of cryptozoology

-Then in 1968, the case was resurrected by none other than Dr. Bernard Heuvelmans's often considered the father of cryptozoolology in his influential book in the wake of the sea serpents.
+In 1968, the case was resurrected by none other than Dr. Bernard Heuvelman.
+He is often considered the father of cryptozoology.
+In his influential book in the wake of the sea serpents.
 Heuvelman revived the tale, but with changes.
-Unlike Fort, Heuvelmans believed the creature was worth studying, but the version he presented did not entirely match the original Daily Mail account.
+Unlike Fort, Heuvelmans believed the creature was worth studying.
+The version he presented did not entirely match the original Daily Mail account.

-In Heuvelmans telling, the event occurred not in 1924, but in 1922, the size and proportions of the creature shifted slightly.
-Crucially, there was no mention of it escaping.
-In his version, the animal was lifeless when discovered, and just as in Balance's letter, the strange trunk-like appendage remained even stranger.
-Heuvelmans emphasised that no scientists had examined the carcass.
+In Heuvelman's telling, the event occurred not in 1924, but in 1922.
+The size and proportions of the creature shifted slightly.
+There was no mention of it escaping.
+In his version, the animal was lifeless when discovered, and the strange trunk-like appendage remained even stranger.
+Heuvelman emphasised that no scientists had examined the carcass.
 It had been left to rot unstudied before disappearing.
 These changes introduced confusion.

 Was the event in 1922 or 1924?